michaelboyles/website/content/post/creational-design-patterns.md

 +++
 author = "Michael Boyles"
-title = "Design patterns reviewed - part 1: creational"
-date = "2020-08-25"
+title = "Design patterns reviewed #1: creational" date = "2020-08-25"
 description = "A review of the creational design patterns used in software development" tags = ["design"]